 16.8. cam_gen

-This program can be used with historical images for which camera position and orientation is not known.
+This program can be used with historical images (Section 8.26) for which camera position and orientation is not known.
 If the corners of the image on the ground are not known, they could be guessed in Google Earth.
-A good DEM to infer the heights from, at least for Earth, is the SRTM dataset.
-Section 8.22 makes use of cam_gen for SkySat images.
+Section 8.25 makes use of cam_gen for SkySat images.
+It can also help avoid full Structure-from-Motion (Section 9.1).

 Usage: